 Charger power shared between stalls

 Many DC fast chargers share power between two stalls.
 If someone is charging next to you, both cars may get half the rated output.
-The iX3 can pull 270 kW, but only if the charger can deliver it to your stall alone.
+The iX3 can charge at up to approximately 150 kW, but only if the charger can deliver it to your stall alone.

 AC charging limited by wallbox or setting

-The iX3 supports 3-phase AC charging at 11 kW.
+The iX3 supports three-phase AC charging at up to 11 kW.
 If your wallbox is wired for single-phase, you will get around 3.7 kW.
 Also check iDrive for any charge current limit that may have been set accidentally.

 What to Do